 5 – Promotions

-Sign up for promotions e.g Scotts cheap travel or Next Vacay.
+Sign up for promotions e.g Scotts cheap flights or Next Vacay.
 You sign up and receive updates in your email regarding cheap flight deals.
 Your dates may be relegated to whatever the airlines dictate, but if you’re flexible, I think this is a great resource.
 Also, keep an eye out for deals on airline websites.
 Many often offer discount ticket prices for different dates.

 6 – Maximize travel points